MRC/DFID African Research Leader scheme 2019

 The scheme is open to talented and enthusiastic African investigators working in all biomedical and health research areas within the MRC/DFID remit on global health.
-A series of short case studies about the current awards are available showing the breadth of diseases being tackled and the different models of leadership.
-Priority will be given to applications that address the key health problems relevant to national and regional health needs and hence best conducted in SSA.
+A series of short case studies about the current awards are available showing the range of research areas being tackled to date and the different models of leadership.
+It is important that applications address the key health problems relevant to national and regional health needs and hence are best conducted in sub-Saharan Africa.

 The African Research Leader will be nominated by a UK based principal investigator as part of the partnership between the African and UK institutions.
 The application must be submitted by the UK institution.

-The awards provide support for up to five years.
-The grant package includes a potential contribution to the African Research Leader’s salary (up to 100% in the first year), funds for a programme of research and support for collaborative activities between the African and UK institutions.
+Awards provide support for up to five years.
+The grant package includes a potential contribution to the African Research Leader’s salary (up to 100% in the first years), funds for a programme of research, for development activities and for collaborative activities between the African and UK institutions.

 Strong applications will meet the four key elements of the scheme, namely: